csik/4240_Syllabus/assignments.md

 ---
 title: Assignments
+layout: default
 ---

 ### Assignments Overview

 #### Reading

 The foundation for your work in this class are the **course readings**, which contain the core course content.

 You are expected to 1) have thoughtfully read the day's reading **before** coming to class, 2) taken notes on the author's ideas and arguments, and 3) your thoughts in response.
 Course readings vary considerably in discipline and difficulty; be aware that a reading's text length may not correlate to your reading time.

 #### Lecture prep